 4. Try to keep the sound of your foot hitting the ground on the appel soft by controlling the landing of the step.

 Tip #5: Keep Your Tush Tucked Under

 1. Squeeze your tush and keep your tailbone pointing down.

 2. Practice walking by leading with the hips.

 3. Instead of leaning back with the body, push the hips forward by engaging your glutes and feel the natural counter-balance of the torso stretching back.

 The Paso Doble as a social dance?

 Most folks in the USA think of the Paso Doble as purely a performance or competitive dance.
 This has led to a situation where few dancers learn the Paso Doble, and even fewer dance studios would play it for a social dance.
-However, paso doble is actually widely danced in a social setting (yes, lead and follow) in Asia and Europe – see the video below.
+However, paso doble is actually widely danced in a social setting (yes, lead and follow) in Asia and Europe.